willh99/MLP_Regression/README.md

-# Neural Networks are cool
+# Data Science and Power Performance
+### Using Neural Networks and Regression Models to predict power consumption

 This project contains two different data analysis techniques.
 - A multi layer perceptron (MLP) network